-Bifrost Wallet supports wrapping, unwrapping and delegating Songbird.
-This article is intended for new users that are unfamiliar with these concepts and explains why you want to wrap and delegate your Songbird to support the network and its participants.
+Bifrost Wallet supports wrapping, unwrapping, and delegating Songbird.
+This article is for new users unfamiliar with these concepts.
+It explains why and how you want to wrap and delegate your Songbird to support the network and its participants.

-A large number of independent data providers, also known as FTSO signal providers, submit price data at regular intervals to the Songbird network and are rewarded if their estimates meet certain quality criteria.
+Many independent data providers, also known as FTSO signal providers, submit price data at regular intervals to the Songbird network and are rewarded if their estimates meet specific quality criteria.
 Each signal provider's price estimate is weighted according to how much vote power they have.

-Your delegated Songbird tokens count towards a signal providers total vote power.
-If the signal provider you delegate your Songbird to provides good price data, you are rewarded with wrapped Songbird tokens that are claimable every 2 weeks and forfeited if left unclaimed for 6 months.
+Your delegated Songbird tokens count towards a signal provider's total vote power.
+If the signal provider you delegate your Songbird to provides good price data, you are rewarded with Songbird tokens that are claimable every two weeks and forfeited if left unclaimed for six months.
 These time constraints are governed by the Songbird network and not determined by Bifrost Wallet.

-For technical reasons Songbird (SGB) cannot be delegated directly, rather you need to first wrap your SGB to the utility token Wrapped Songbird (WSGB).
-You can wrap SGB to WSGB at any time and you can unwrap WSGB to SGB at any time.
+Songbird (SGB) cannot be delegated directly; instead, you need to wrap your SGB to the utility token Wrapped Songbird (WSGB).
+You can wrap SGB to WSGB at any time, and you can unwrap WSGB to SGB at any time.
 You only pay the network fee to wrap or unwrap.

-When and if you want to delegate your Songbird, click on the Songbird asset row in your asset overview.
-This will open a more detailed view, where you can see your latest Songbird transactions.
+If you want to delegate your Songbird, click on the Songbird asset row in your asset overview.
+This action will open a more detailed view, where you can see your latest Songbird transactions.
 You will also find three buttons.
 Tap the rightmost button, the one with three dots.
-This will open up a context menu with a few different options.
+This action will open a context menu with a few different options.
 Tap the Delegate option.

 In the bottom section of the delegate view, you'll see a notice asking you to wrap some Songbird.
 Proceed by wrapping some Songbird.

-Back on the delegate screen in the statistics section you'll see the amount of WSGB that you hold.
+Back on the delegate screen in the statistics section, you'll see the amount of WSGB you hold.
 Whenever you feel ready to delegate your WSGB, proceed by adding your first delegation.
-Delegating your WSGB tokens doesn't send them anywhere, rather their vote power is simply transferred to a signal provider.
+Delegating your WSGB tokens doesn't send them anywhere; instead, their vote power transfers to a signal provider.

-When you add a delegation, you'll be presented with a list of FTSO signal providers to choose from.
+When you add a delegation, there will be a list of FTSO signal providers to choose from.
 They are all run by different teams and entities spread across the globe.
 The Bifrost Wallet team runs a signal provider named Bifrost Oracle.

-You should pick signal providers that you trust will provide the FTSO system with good price estimates.
-If the signal provider you delegate to provides bad price estimates or fails to provide price estimates during some time periods, you'll miss some rewards.
+You should pick signal providers that you trust will provide the FTSO system with reasonable price estimates.
+If the signal provider you delegate to provides wrong price estimates or fails to provide price estimates during some periods, you'll miss some rewards.
 FTSO performance can be viewed at flaremetrics.io/ftso.